EPAM-JS-Competency-center/camp/docs/3-integration-with-ecom/05-practical-task-1-commercetools-initial-setup.md

 sidebar_position: 5
 ---

-# 1.5.
-Step 1.
+# 3.5.
 Practical Task - Commercetools initial setup

 ### What should be done